Year

 -

-The ACC Ordinance 2025 also clarifies that this reduction of tenure will not be applicable to the current commissioners.
+The ACC Ordinance 2025 clarified that this reduction of tenure will not be applicable to the current commissioners.

 Resources